Giants vs. Pirates Player Props Betting Odds

 Wade Stats

-- Wade has 71 hits with 13 doubles, a triple, nine home runs and 53 walks.
-He has driven in 29 runs with two stolen bases.
+- Wade has 71 hits with 13 doubles, a triple, nine home runs, 55 walks and 29 RBI.
+He's also stolen two bases.

 Wade Recent Games